teamchalkboard/chalkboard-coding-challenges/README.md

 - Describe any trade-offs you needed to make and your reasoning.
 - Point out anything you might do differently if you had more time.
 - Your contact details and any public profiles on developer networks like GitHub, BitBucket, Stack Overflow, etc.
+- Note that time spent writing the README is included in the time limit for the challenge.

 ## How we'll review it